Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 * _button_

-A button is added at the end of the activities section, upon clicking on this button  modal will pop up and user would be able to see some inspiring images about how founders have been raising the funds to charity
+A button is added at the end of the activities section, upon clicking on this button, modal will pop up and user would be able to see some inspiring images about how founders have been raising the funds to charity

 **Section 3 – Vision and Mission**